grbeno/grbeno.github.io/pages/dj_deployment.md

 If heroku does not support the python version which you would like to use in runtime.txt then ignore it (.slugignore) and use the default on the platform.

 Overview > heroku postgres > settings > database credentials.
 Then copy URI to `DATABASE_URL` variable in config vars.
-Add `SECRET_KEY` too.
-Add `DISABLE_COLLECTSTATIC` and set to 1, if needed.
+Add `SECRET_KEY` and `DISABLE_COLLECTSTATIC` and setting to 1, if needed.

-If you want to deploy also a JS front-end library with node (ReactJS e.g.)
+If you want to deploy also a JS front-end library with NodeJS (ReactJS e.g.)
 > A Node.js app on Heroku requires a 'package.json' at the root of the directory structure.
 > If you are trying to deploy a Node.js application, ensure that this
 > file is present at the top level directory.

 - Add **heroku/nodejs** Buildpack

 Add your heroku domain to the `ALLOWED_HOST` in `config/settings.py`